radmoore/ProgressBar/README.md

 activity when the progress of the activity is unknown).

 ###### Features
-* Text-Based progress bar written in Java
+* Text-based progress bar written in Java
 * Progressable and intermediate mode
 * Messaging system
 * Width and padding of progress bar customizable